Existence and uniqueness of solutions to rate independent systems with history variable: Existence of optimal solutions for the control problem

 \section{Existence of optimal solutions for the control problem}

-The result in Theorem \ref{ex} enables us to investigate the existence of optimal solutions for control problems governed by \eqref{eq:n1}.
-In this section, we are concerned with the following minimization problem where $Z$ is a real reflexive Banach space so that $Z \embed \embed Y^\ast$ and {$j:H^1_0(0,T;Y) \to \R$ is a weakly lower semicontinuous mapping, bounded from below.}
+The result in Theorem \ref{ex} enables us to investigate the existence of optimal solutions for control problems governed by \eqref{eq:n1}, as we will next see.
+To be able to make use of Theorem \ref{ex}, {Assumptions \ref{assu:ex} and \ref{assu:r} are tacitly assumed in this section, without mentioning them every time.} We are concerned with the following minimization problem where $Z$ is a real reflexive Banach space so that $Z \embed \embed Y^\ast$ and {$j:H^1(0,T;Y) \to \R$ is a weakly lower semicontinuous mapping, bounded from below.} {We recall that $q_0\in Y$ is the initial datum in \eqref{eq:n1}, while $y_0\in X$ is given by Assumption \ref{it:1}.
+The compatibility set $\mathfrak{L}(q_0,y_0)$ was introduced in Definition \ref{def} as Throughout this section, we denote the admissible set of \eqref{eq:min} by

-Before showing existence of optimal solutions to \eqref{eq:min}, we need to establish that the (multivalued) solution operator of \eqref{eq:n1} is bounded.